Docs / Getting Started

 Explore and govern

-Accept invitation → sign in → set billing context → pull ecommerce-showcase → explore published dashboards in UI.
+Accept invitation → sign in → set billing context → list workspaces in your billing account → open dashboards in the UI.

 Developer / Analytics Engineer